-The 2017 CASE District I Conference is SOLD OUT.
+Thanks for attending the 2017 CASE District I Conference

 The Pre-Conference Program is designed to help advancement professionals, at any level, hone and build new skills that they can apply to their careers.